Student Handbook: Section II

 § 2.4 Pass/Fail Election

-A student in good standing may elect to take six credit hours on a pass/fail basis in accordance with the limitations of this section, provided that the student designates such an election by the end of the second week of the Fall semester, the end of the fourth week of the Spring semester, and the end of the first week of the Summer session.
+A student in good standing may elect to take six credit hours on a pass/fail basis in accordance with the limitations of this section, provided that the student designates such an election by the end of the second week of the Fall or Spring semester, or the end of the first week of the Summer session.
 After the deadline, the student may not convert from the standard grading system to pass/fail.
 However, a student may revoke the pass/fail election and convert from the pass/fail election to the standard grading system.
 The Registrar, each semester, will set a date during the final week of classes by which a pass/fail revocation must be made, and will publish the date in the Record.
 A student may not revoke a revocation and re-elect the pass/fail option after the deadline for making the pass/fail election.
 No more than six credit hours taken under this election will count toward the graduation credit requirement.
 A student may submit election forms for up to six hours of pass/fail; forms submitted that exceed six hours are null and void.
 If a student goes on academic probation, all pass/fail elections the student made for the probationary semester are nullified.

 In order to earn the grade of Pass in a course for which the pass/fail election has been made, the student must earn at least the grade of C. If a student earns a C- or lower, the student will be awarded the grade of LP (Low Pass).
 See also the requirements set forth in §6.6.